readytensor/rt-agentic-ai-certification/program_docs/program-overview/program-overview.md

 - **Project Submissions**: You’ll submit three main projects (one per module), either individually or as part of a team (max 5 people).
 You can submit projects in any order.

-- **Project Reviews**: Each project is reviewed independently.
+- **Expert Reviews**: Each project is reviewed independently.
 You’ll be evaluated in the next available review cycle based on your submission date (see **Project Submission & Evaluation Timeline** below).

 - **Free Certification**: The certification program is completely free.
 You’ll earn a certificate for each completed module, and the **Agentic AI Developer Certificate** when all three are complete.